mormidon/Bf30-Aquitas-api/src/Catalyte.Apparel.API/README.md

 `Install-Package Microsoft.EntityFrameworkCore.Design -Version 5.0.10`

 #### Swashbuckle
-This tool creates an interface for the API when you run the application.
+Also known as Swagger, this tool creates an interface for the API when you run the application.
 You can use markup in the controllers to show documentation on the interface.
-It is preinstalled when creating a new API with the newest versions of Visual Studio. https://docs.microsoft.com/en-us/aspnet/core/tutorials/getting-started-with-swashbuckle?view=aspnetcore-5.0&tabs=visual-studio
+It is preinstalled with basic configuration (Startup.cs) when creating a new API with the newest versions of Visual Studio. https://docs.microsoft.com/en-us/aspnet/core/tutorials/getting-started-with-swashbuckle?view=aspnetcore-5.0&tabs=visual-studio